 Suddenly what seemed to sound like an explosion went off inside the forcefield.
-The shield shattered as the unicorns who had kept up the shield for so long had felt their magic run out, taking the strength of the others with it.
+The shield shattered as the unicorns who had kept up the shield for so long had felt their magic run out, leaving the shield undercharged for the task.

-But it seemed to have been worth it.
-The icicles had caused lots of snow to form inside the chamber as they flung about, but seemed to have caused enough damage to the pony to knock them out cold.
+But it seemed to have worked.
+The icicles had caused lots of snow to form inside the chamber as they flung about and scraped, but seemed to have caused enough damage to the pony to knock them out cold.
 Shining grimaced at the ill-fitting pun considering what it took to deal with this guy.
 As he was about to get closer to the pony, he felt a hoof on his shoulder.

 "Hold up, Shiny.
 You saw what happened to that private, you might want to keep your distance.
 Let me handle this."
 Princess Cadance said as she stepped forward.

 "Cadance!?
 When did you-" Shining didn't even finish his sentence as he felt stupid for even bothering to question it, he knew she'd eavesdropped.
 Opting to sigh instead, he decided to focus on helping his troops, especially Sergeant Pomp Top and his squad.
 His own magic wasn't as spent as his Captain and other troops, so he felt it might be necessary to share some of his mana with them to give em a bit of energy.
 "Just be careful, ok?
 We don't know what is going on here."